 Communication should be an ongoing process.
 Commendable achievements are communicated to parents via the annual reports, verbal and written communication and through school news.
-Equally the school has a responsibility to advise parents as soon as possible in instances of repeated inappropriate behaviour, to ensure that the best action can be taken to help the child.
+Equally the school has a responsibility to advise parents as soon as possible in instances of repeated inappropriate behaviour or individual serious incidents, to ensure that the best action can be taken to help the child.